AmriDomas/Heart-Disese-Prediction/README.md

 ---

 ## Dataset

 The models were trained on a heart disease dataset containing various clinical parameters.
 You can download a similar dataset from [Kaggle Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).

 ---

 ## Acknowledgments
-- UCI Machine Learning Repository for the heart disease dataset.
 - Developers of XGBoost, LightGBM, and Random Forest for their amazing libraries.